Foods That Fight Cancer™

 The Cancer Research

 One serving of cranberries provides at least 10 percent of the recommended daily amount of vitamin C and fiber.
 Dietary fiber can act in several ways to lower cancer risk, including helping with weight control.
-(Excess body fat increases the risk of seven different cancers, and dietary fiber can increase the feeling of fullness.)
+(Excess body fat increases the risk of eleven different cancers, and dietary fiber can increase the feeling of fullness.)